Ghil'ad Zuckermann: Research

 Zuckermann applies insights from the Hebrew revival to the revitalization of Aboriginal languages in Australia.
 According to Yuval Rotem, the Israeli Ambassador to Australia, Zuckermann's "passion for the reclamation, maintenance and empowerment of Aboriginal languages and culture inspired [him] and was indeed the driving motivator of" the establishment of the Allira Aboriginal Knowledge IT Centre in Dubbo, New South Wales, Australia, on 2 September 2010.

 He proposes Native Tongue Title, compensation for language loss, because "linguicide" results in "loss of cultural autonomy, loss of spiritual and intellectual sovereignty, loss of soul".
 He uses the term sleeping beauty to refer to a no-longer spoken language and urges Australia "to define the 330 Aboriginal languages, most of them sleeping beauties, as the official languages of their region", and to introduce bilingual signs and thus change the linguistic landscape of the country.
 "So, for example, Port Lincoln should also be referred to as Galinyala, which is its original Barngarla name."
-His edX MOOC Language Revival: Securing the Future of Endangered Languages has had 20,000 learners from 190 countries.

 Zuckermann proposes a controversial hybrid theory of the emergence of Israeli Hebrew according to which Hebrew and Yiddish "acted equally" as the "primary contributors" to Modern Hebrew.
 Scholars including Yiddish linguist Dovid Katz (who refers to Zuckermann as a "fresh-thinking Israeli scholar"), adopt Zuckermann's term "Israeli" and accept his notion of hybridity.
 Others, for example author and translator Hillel Halkin, oppose Zuckermann's model.
-In an article published on 24 December 2004 in The Jewish Daily Forward, pseudonymous column "Philologos", Halkin accused Zuckermann of political agenda.
+In an article published on 24 December 2004 in The Jewish Daily Forward, pseudonymous column "Philologos", Halkin accused Zuckermann of a political agenda.
 Zuckermann's response was published on 28 December 2004 in The Mendele Review: Yiddish Literature and Language.

-As described by Reuters in a 2006 article, "Zuckermann's lectures are packed, with the cream of Israeli academia invariably looking uncertain on whether to endorse his innovative streak or rise to the defense of the mother tongue."
-According to Omri Herzog (Haaretz), Zuckermann "is considered by his Israeli colleagues either a genius or a provocateur".

 Reclamation of the Barngarla language

-"In 2011 [...]
-Zuckermann contacted the Barngarla community about helping to revive and reclaim the Barngarla language.
-This request was eagerly accepted by the Barngarla people and language reclamation workshops began in Port Lincoln, Whyalla and Port Augusta in 2012" (Barngarla man Stephen Atkinson, 2013).
-The reclamation is based on 170-year-old documents.
-He tries to convince Eyre Peninsula principals to teach Barngarla at their schools.

-Adelaide Language Festival

-Zuckermann is the founder and convener of the Adelaide Language Festival.